Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/flow_condition_card.rst

     grid cell and its size (i.e. distance from cell center to boundary) no longer matter.
 The conductance coefficient is a fit parameter.

+  * FLUX NEUMANN: specifies a Darcy flux.

   * RATE MASS_RATE: specifies a mass extraction/injection rate.

-  * RATE ENERGY_RATE: specifies an energy extraction/injection rate.

   * RATE VOLUMETRIC_RATE: specifies a volumetric extraction/injection rate.